neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

    delivering them `joint_conf`.
 Collecting responses from majority is required to proceed.
 If any response returned generation higher than `joint_conf.generation`, abort (another switch raced us).
 Otherwise, choose max `<last_log_term, flush_lsn>` among responses and establish it as (in memory) `sync_position`.
-We can't finish switch until majority of the new set catches up to this position because data before it could be committed without ack from the new set.
+Also choose max `term` and establish it as (in memory) `sync_term`.
+We can't finish the switch until majority of the new set catches up to this `sync_position` because data before it could be committed without ack from the new set.
+Similarly, we'll bump term on new majority to `sync_term` so that two computes with the same term are never elected.
 4) Initialize timeline on safekeeper(s) from `new_sk_set` where it
    doesn't exist yet by doing `pull_timeline` from the majority of the current set.
 Doing that on majority of `new_sk_set` is enough to proceed, but it is reasonable to ensure that all `new_sk_set` members are initialized -- if some of them are down why are we migrating there?
+5) Call `POST` `bump_term(sync_term)` on safekeepers from the new set.
+   Success on majority is enough.
-5) Call `PUT` `configuration` on safekeepers from the new set, delivering them `joint_conf` and collecting their positions.
+6) Repeatedly call `PUT` `configuration` on safekeepers from the new set, delivering them `joint_conf` and collecting their positions.
 This will switch them to the `joint_conf` which generally won't be needed because `pull_timeline` already includes it and plus additionally would be broadcast by compute.
 More importantly, we may proceed to the next step only when `<last_log_term, flush_lsn>` on the majority of the new set reached `sync_position`.
-Similarly, on the happy path this is not needed because `pull_timeline` already includes it.
-However, it is better to double check to be safe.
+Similarly, on the happy path no waiting is not needed because `pull_timeline` already includes it.
+However, we should double check to be safe.
 For example, timeline could have been created earlier e.g. manually or after try-to-migrate, abort, try-to-migrate-again sequence.
-6) Create `new_conf: Configuration` incrementing `join_conf` generation and having new safekeeper set as `sk_set` and None `new_sk_set`.
+7) Create `new_conf: Configuration` incrementing `join_conf` generation and having new safekeeper set as `sk_set` and None `new_sk_set`.
 Write it to configuration storage under one more CAS.
-7) Call `PUT` `configuration` on safekeepers from the new set, delivering them `new_conf`.
+8) Call `PUT` `configuration` on safekeepers from the new set, delivering them `new_conf`.
 It is enough to deliver it to the majority of the new set; the rest can be updated by compute.